Organic Farming Scheme - OFS

 |Type||Year 1-2 (in-conversion) <<70ha €/ha||Year 1-2 (in-conversion) >70ha €/ha||Year 3-5 (in-conversion) <<70ha €/ha||Year 3-5 (in-conversion) >70ha €/ha|

-The new scheme will open in October 2022 but you will not have to commence Organic farming until 01.01.2023.
+The new scheme has opened in November 2023 but you will not have to commence Organic farming until 1st January 2024.

-You must carry a minimum of 0.15LSU per hectare over the full year if you are a livestock producer.
+You must carry a minimum of 0.1 LU per hectare (6.5kg Organic Nitrate per ha) over the full year if you are a livestock producer.
 All Organic farmers must be stocked below the limit of 170kg of Nitrogen/year/ha.
+1 LU equals 65kg Organic Nitrogen.

 There is a minimum 1 hectare required for Horticulture and 3 hectares for all other enterprises.
 Payments are reduced when 70 hectares are exceeded but this land can still be added.